hazzard993/love-typescript-template/README.md

 # LÖVE 2D TypeScript Project Boilerplate

-To get a head start into a LÖVE 2D TypeScript Project, run the commands below.
+To get a head start into a LÖVE 2D TypeScript Project, you'll need to be able to run the commands below.

-You'll need [Git](https://git-scm.com/downloads), [LÖVE 2D](https://love2d.org/) and [NodeJS](https://nodejs.org/en/) to run these commands.
+To do that you need [Git](https://git-scm.com/downloads), [LÖVE 2D](https://love2d.org/) and [NodeJS](https://nodejs.org/en/) to run them.

+On the command line, `lovec` should launch LÖVE 2D.
+Follow [this guide](https://love2d.org/wiki/PATH) if you need to set this up.

+All ready?
+Run the commands below.

 ```sh
 git clone https://github.com/hazzard993/love-typescript-boilerplate